 Questions?
 Please contact Tracy O’Leary at email@example.com.

 St. Francis House is proud to be an official Partner of John Hancock in its Marathon Non-Profit Program.
 Through this program, John Hancock helps foster healthier, more equitable communities by annually donating 1,000 Boston Marathon® entries to select non-profit organizations who use them for fundraising.
 Last year, John Hancock Non-Profit Runners raised $11.7M for their causes.

-Last year we worked with three amazing Team SFH Runners who we collaborate with through social media and event promotions to meet a $10,000 fundraising goal per person.
+We’re proud to be working with three amazing Team SFH Runners who we collaborate with through social media and event promotions to meet a $10,000 fundraising goal per person.
 Learn more or make a donation to support our runners.

 A longtime supporter of St. Francis House, Marleen is preparing for her 11th consecutive Boston Marathon and her 4th time running as part of Team SFH!
-Marleen works as a nutritionist in the Boston area and is a seasoned member of the running club Heartbreak Hill Striders, she has enjoyed the new friendships she’s created while running.
+Marleen works as a nutritionist in the Boston area and is a seasoned member of the Heartbreak Striders running club.
 Running has taught Marlene that if she makes a plan and has options, she can reach her goal.
 While running, she tries to listen to her breath, her feet hitting the ground and observes the meditative movements.
 She focuses on thing at a time, one mile at a time.
 As a veteran marathon runner, Marleen says she will feel, “happy and blessed to be at the starting line in April.”